mhognl/WinAct/README.md

 Put the "$OEM$" folder in usb_root\sources

 ## ei.cfg file
 If you don´t want to customize the folder then use the file "$OEM$"-W10-and-W11-Pro.7z.
 Extract it and put it in the usb_root\sources folder.
 Also add ei.cfg to usb_root\sources.
+You can also use other "$OEM$" folders.

 ### Happy Hacking!